sitespeedio/sitespeed.io/development/index.md

 ```

 ## Run Sitespeed.io
-The local Sitespeed.io container with Linux includes all dependencies for connection shaping
+The local Sitespeed.io container with Linux making it easy to record videos.
-(e.g. simulating 3G speeds), and recording videos.

 Other containers (such as graphite) can be referenced via name on the Docker internal network
 as in the following example.